Mithril64/advent-of-code-setup/README.md

 ### Obtaining Session Token

 1. Login to Advent of Code (via GitHub or other method)
-2. Open browser's developer console (Right-click → Inspect)
+2. Open browser's developer console (Right-click → Inspect) / Press `F12`
-3. Navigate to the Network tab
+3. Navigate to the Application tab
-4. GET any input page (e.g., `adventofcode.com/2016/day/1/input`)
+4. Open Storage > Cookies
-5. Locate the session token in request headers
+5. Locate the session token next to the name `session`

 ## ✨ Features